Langboat/mengzi-retrieval-lm/README.md

 # Mengzi-Retrieval-LM

-At Langboat Technology, we focus on how to enhance pre-trained models to make them lighter to satisfy real industry needs.
-And retrieval is an important method to achieve this goal.
+At Langboat Technology, we focus on enhancing pre-trained models to make them lighter to satisfy real industry needs.
+A retrieval-based approach(like RETRO, REALM, and RAG) is crucial to achieving this goal.

 This repository is an experimental implementation of the retrieval-enhanced language model. **Currently, it only supports retrieval fitting on GPT-Neo.**

 We forked [Huggingface Transformers](https://github.com/huggingface/transformers) and [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) to add retrieval support.
-The indexing part is implemented as an HTTP server to decouple retrieval and training better.
+The indexing part is implemented as an HTTP server to better decouple retrieval and training.

 Most of the model implementation is copied from [RETRO-pytorch](https://github.com/lucidrains/RETRO-pytorch) and [GPT-Neo](https://github.com/huggingface/transformers/blob/main/src/transformers/models/gpt_neo/modeling_gpt_neo.py).
 We use `transformers-cli` to add a new model named `Re_gptForCausalLM` based on GPT-Neo, and then add retrieval part to it.